ltzmax/maxcogs/docs/Chest.md

 # Note
-The chest will spawn in all servers it has a channel configured when reloading the cog.
-I am not responsible for any demages done if you sit and reload to get it to spawn.
-It will also spawn every 4 hours after first spawn or whatever it says in the `Next Spawn`.

-# Redis Driver (OPTIONAL)
-This cog uses redis driver to save the next spawn time. this is to make tasks to be presisted across reloads.
-This is not like you need to install and have at all, its complete optional choice, it will still spawn without this, but If you want tasks to be presisted across reloads, then you will need it.
-Follow the install guide from [here to setup redis driver](https://www.digitalocean.com/community/tutorial-collections/how-to-install-and-secure-redis)
+The chest cog is designed to spawn chests in designated channels.
+When a chest spawns, the first user to click on it receives a predetermined amount of currency added to their `[p]bank balance`.
+The remaining time until the next chest spawn is stored in a database and is not reset unless server administrators disable the cog from spawning.
+All time remaining is deleted when you disable it from spawning.

 # Chest Help